-The City of Menlo Park adopted an ordinance to control the discharge of pollutants into storm sewers for protecting the water quality pursuant to the Clean Water Act.
-In order to implement the Federal Regulatory requirements, the Contractor and his subcontractors shall undertake all practicable measures specified herein to reduce pollutants.
+The Contractor shall confirm whether the project is subject to a local ordinance to control the discharge of pollutants into storm sewers to protect the water quality pursuant to the Clean Water Act.
+In order to implement the Federal Regulatory requirements, the Contractor and any subcontractors shall undertake all practicable measures specified herein to reduce pollutants.

 The following are recommended construction materials handling and disposal practices for construction sites and a list of recyclers and disposal services to guide contractors/subcontractors in safe and non-polluting methods of disposal.
-The City of Menlo Park will enforce any of the provisions of this Section.
-The violation of any provisions of this Section or failure to comply with any of the mandatory requirements of this Section shall constitute a misdemeanor to be charged and prosecuted as provided by City code.
+The local jurisdiction will enforce any of the provisions of this Section.
+The violation of any provisions of this Section or failure to comply with any of the mandatory requirements of this Section may constitute a misdemeanor to be charged and prosecuted pursuant to local code.